claasd/caffoa.net/readme.md

       checkEnums: # overrides the config element from the global config
       routePrefix: # overrides the config element from the global config
       useDateOnly: # overrides the config element from the global config
+      parsePathParameters: # overrides the config element from the global config
+      parseQueryParameters: # overrides the config element from the global config
       imports: # overrides the imports from the global config
       requestBodyType: # overrides the imports from the global config
+      durableClient: # overrides the imports from the global config
     function:
       name: MyClassName
       namespace: MyNamespace